What is the Safest Flooring for Seniors?

 Flooring Materials For Seniors To Avoid

-We’ve covered the best surfacing options on the market.
-Let’s talk about the red flags and what flooring seniors should avoid.
+We’ve covered the best flooring for seniors on the market.
+Let’s talk about the red flags.

 Sectional and decorative area rugs.
-For most senior citizens, rugs are the number one trip hazard.
-They easily bunch up or slide around, increasing the risk of accidents.
-Aging adults with low mobility can struggle even with the slightest height difference.
-If you like the comfy look of a rug, ensure it covers the whole surface of the room, with edges covered by furniture, or opt for full carpet flooring.
+Rugs are the number one trip hazard.
+They easily bunch up or slide around, increasing risks.
+If you like the comfy look of a rug, ensure it covers the whole surface of the room or opt for full carpet flooring.

 Tiles.
-Sure, the ceramic, porcelain or even carpet tiles create an amazing look and are really easy to maintain.
-But, the grout joints can cause tripping accidents.
-Also, porcelain/ceramic are slippery if wet and can feel really cold on bare feet.
+Sure, the ceramic, porcelain, or even carpet tiles create an amazing look but the grout joints can cause tripping accidents.
+Also, porcelain/ceramic is slippery if wet.

 Natural stone.
-Avoid this material for the same factors as tiles: it’s slippery, cold, and causes many accidents.
+Avoid stone because it’s slippery, cold, and causes accidents.

 Flooring Materials For Seniors To Avoid